Cheffishg3094/Age-Calculator/README.md

 # Age-Calculator
 Requirements for this Project

+Installed Python Interpreter with "pip" added to the path

 flask library
 datetime library

+just run the command in Terminal/Command Prompt/ Powershell 'pip install path/to/file/requirements.txt'

 To Run this Project
 1 --> Run the app.py file